Nevel Gracias: Tiatrs

-Tiatrs
+Personal life

+Nevel Lourdes Sacramento Gracias was born on 11 February 1964 in the ward of Naik-Caiero in the village of Velim, Goa.
+He completed his primary and high school education at St. Francis Xavier High School, Velim.
+He later graduated from Damodar College of Commerce, Margao.
+Gracias had one of his leg below the knee amputated due to diabetes in 2006 and was bedridden at Goa Medical College in Bambolim, however ensured that his lenten tiatrs saw the light of the day.

 Awards

 In July 2013, Gracias was awarded the "Gulab Award" as the Best director for his work in "Taka Khursar Mar" in the tiatr category.
 The same year he was the recipient of "Maria Afonso Konknni Puroskar" for his contributions in the Romi Konkani language.

 In 2020, Gracias was awarded the "Gulab Award" as the Gulab writer of the year.

 In 2021, he was awarded the "Dalgado Konkani Academy Award" for the year 2020 in the cultural category.

 Death

-Gracias ailing to his health died in his sleep at the clergy home, Casa Urbina in Porvorim at the age of 58.
+Gracias ailing to his health died in his sleep from an apparent heart attack at the clergy home, Casa Urbina in Porvorim, aged 58.

 Reactions

-Mario Menezes, a notable tiatr director expressed his condolences via a social media post and wrote that he was sad and shocked to hear the news of Gracias's sudden demise and further stated that he was a great priest, actor, singer, composer, writer and director, a great friend and advisor.
+Mario Menezes, a tiatr director expressed his condolences via a social media post and wrote that he was sad and shocked to hear the news of Gracias's sudden demise and further stated that he was a great priest, actor, singer, composer, writer and director, a great friend and advisor.
 Rupesh Jogle, who played the role as an acting director while Gracias was bedridden said that one of Gracias's special traits was that he would work with a small troupe of 8 artists and get them do everything from biblical scenes, songs and regular roles.
 He also states that Gracias managed the tiatr so well that none of his cast felt any burden while working with him.